The Truncation Blind Spot: How Decoding Strategies Systematically Exclude Human-Like Token Choices: Appendix

 \paragraph{Methodology.} We tagged human text from all three corpora using spaCy~\citep{honnibal2020spacy} with the Universal Dependencies tagset~\citep{nivre2016universal}.
 For each token, we computed its rank under three GPT-2 model variants (117M, 345M, 774M parameters) and determined whether it would be excluded under top-$k$ truncation.
 We then aggregated exclusion rates by POS category, averaging across models.

-\paragraph{Content Words Dominate the Blind Spot.} Figure~\ref{fig:pos_analysis}(A) presents exclusion rates by POS category at $k=10$.
-A striking asymmetry emerges: content words (numerals, adverbs, adjectives, verbs, proper nouns, nouns) exhibit exclusion rates of $37.9$--$55.8\%$, while function words (determiners, conjunctions, auxiliaries, prepositions, particles, pronouns) show rates of only $9.0$--$17.3\%$.
-The mean exclusion rate for content words ($49.4\%$) is $2.9\times$ higher than for function words ($16.9\%$).
-This asymmetry persists across truncation levels (Figure~\ref{fig:pos_analysis}B).

-\paragraph{Numerals and Modifiers Show Highest Exclusion.} The highest exclusion rates occur for numerals ($55.8\%$) and adverbs ($54.7\%$), followed by adjectives ($52.6\%$) and verbs ($52.1\%$).
+\paragraph{Numerals and Modifiers Show Highest Exclusion.} The highest exclusion rates occur for numerals ($55.8\%$) and adverbs ($54.7\%$), followed by adjectives ($52.6\%$) and verbs ($52.1\%$); see Figure~\ref{fig:pos_analysis}(A).
 This pattern reflects a fundamental property of information distribution in language: these categories carry high semantic specificity.
-When a writer selects ``$\$14.2$ billion'' rather than ``substantial funding,'' or ``meticulously'' rather than ``carefully,'' the choice reflects communicative precision.
+When a writer selects ``\$14.2 billion'' rather than ``substantial funding,'' or ``meticulously'' rather than ``carefully,'' the choice reflects communicative precision.
 Likelihood-based truncation, by contrast, systematically favors more generic alternatives.
 Proper nouns, while still showing high exclusion ($43.0\%$), rank below other content categories.
 This likely reflects the frequency of common named entities (e.g., ``United States,'' ``Monday'') in training corpora, which elevates the average probability of the PROPN category relative to more uniformly rare categories like numerals.

 \paragraph{Domain-Specific Patterns.} Figure~\ref{fig:pos_domain} reveals how exclusion patterns vary with domain.
 WikiNews exhibits elevated numeral and proper noun exclusion, reflecting the prevalence of specific quantities and named entities in news reporting.
 WikiText shows high noun exclusion, consistent with encyclopedic writing's reliance on technical terminology.
 BookCorpus shows the highest adjective and adverb exclusion, reflecting the descriptive richness of fiction.
-These domain-specific patterns underscore that the blind spot reflects the exclusion of communicatively important content.
+These patterns indicate that the blind spot falls disproportionately on the content categories each domain relies on most.